-Should preparers like to discuss these financial reporting changes or recent developments and how these may impact upon your business, please liaise with your local Grant Thornton Australia contact, or the National Accounting Support (NAS) team on nationalaudit.support@au.gt.com.
+Should preparers like to discuss these financial reporting changes or recent developments and how these may impact upon your business, please contact your local Grant Thornton Australia contact, or the National Accounting Support (NAS) team on nationalaudit.support@au.gt.com.
 There are also various publications (Technical Accounting Alerts [TA Alerts] and IFRS Quarterly Newsletters [IFRS News]) on our website www.grantthornton.com.au which provide an overview of these developments.

-The December 2015 edition of Example Not-for-profit Financial Statements (ACNC registered company limited by guarantee), is based on the recent Grant Thornton International publication, however has been tailored to suit the Australian financial reporting, regulatory and not-for-profit (NFP) environment.
-This publication is intended to illustrate the 'look and feel' of Australian general purpose financial statements for a company limited by guarantee that is registered with the Australian Charities and Not-for-profits Commission (ACNC) and to provide a realistic example of their presentation.
+The June 2015 edition of Example Not for Profit financial Statements (ACNC registered company limited by guarantee), is based on the recent Grant Thornton International publication, however has been tailored to suit the Australian financial reporting, regulatory and Not for Profit ('NFP') environment.
+This publication is intended to illustrate the 'look and feel' of Australian general purpose financial statements for a company limited by guarantee that is registered with the Australian Charities and Not for Profits Commission ('ACNC') and to provide a realistic example of their presentation.

-This publication is based on the activities and results of Grant Thornton CLEARR Example Ltd and Subsidiaries ('the Group') - a fictional unlisted public not-for-profit entity that has been preparing Australian general purpose financial statements for several years.
-The entity is a company limited by guarantee.
+This publication is based on the activities and results of Grant Thornton CLEARR Example Ltd and Subsidiaries ("the Group") - a fictional unlisted public Not for Profit entity that has been preparing Australian general purpose financial statements for several years.
+The Entity is a company limited by guarantee.
 The form and content of Australian general purpose financial statements depend of course on the activities and transactions of each reporting entity.
 Our objective in preparing the Example Financial Statements was to illustrate one possible approach to financial reporting by an entity engaging in transactions that are 'typical' across a range of non-specialist sectors.
 However, as with any example, this illustration does not envisage every possible transaction and cannot therefore be regarded as comprehensive.
 Management is responsible for the fair presentation of financial statements and therefore may find other approaches more appropriate in their specific circumstances.

-These Example Financial Statements have been reviewed and updated to reflect changes in AASBs that are effective for the year ending 31 December 2015.
-However, no account has been taken of any new developments published after 2 November 2015.
-The Grant Thornton website contains any updates that are relevant for 31 December 2015 financial statements including our December 2015 'Updated Accounting Standards issued by the AASB/IASB but not yet effective'.
+These Example Financial Statements have been reviewed and updated to reflect changes in AASBs that are effective for the year ending 30 June 2015.
+However, no account has been taken of any new developments published after 20 April 2015.
+The Grant Thornton website contains any updates that are relevant for 30 June 2015 financial statements, including our Technical Accounting Alert on "June 2015 Accounting Standards issued by the AASB / IASB but not yet effective".